 Our second XI have struggled since the restructuring of the league, with three successive relegations in the early noughties.
 We consolidated our position in division 11 for many years, though were relegated to division 12 in 2010.
 However, with the colts going from strength to strength and with a few new players, we restored our division 11 position for the coming year, with promotion.
-We look forward to challenging to move further up the leagues.
+Further restructuring now sees us play in division 10b, though this does leave a large gap between the ones and twos we are looking to close.

 Our colts were formed in 1995 by club legends Jim Grocott and John Rose, joining the Middlesex Colts leagues a couple of years after.
 After some good initial seasons, Derrick Worth, took over the colts and added some much need impetus.
 The colts are now run by Keith Walker, with the help of Andy "Boris" Grayson and an ever growing team of coaches.
 The past few seasons have been successful with our under 11s and under 15s winning league titles.